When Brain-Computer Interfaces Meet the Metaverse: Landscape, Demonstrator, Trends, Challenges, and Concerns: Introduction

 \begin{itemize}

-\item The first study of the applicability of BCIs in the metaverse.
-It analyzes the current status of this integration based on different categories related to virtual worlds and the evolution of BCIs in these scenarios in the medium and long term.
+\item The study of the applicability of BCIs in the metaverse to provide an immersive experience.
+It analyzes the current status of this integration based on different categories related to virtual worlds and the evolution of BCIs in these scenarios in the medium and long term, considering both non-invasive and invasive BCIs.

 \item The design and implementation of a framework able to interconnect BCIs into the metaverse, managing a wide variety of sensors and actuators.
 This framework comprises modules that can easily be extended to increase their functionality.